 Our mission is to support, connect, empower, and inform anyone at risk of, or affected by eating disorders in the UK.

 We do this by:

-- Offering a range of 1:1 and group support services and providing a safe space for you to discuss your struggles with any eating disorder or eating distress, including, but not limited to, anorexia, bulimia, binge eating disorder, other specified eating and feeding disorders (OSFED).
+- Offering a range of free 1:1 and group support services and providing a safe space for you to discuss your struggles with any eating disorder or eating distress, including, but not limited to, anorexia, bulimia, binge eating disorder, other specified eating and feeding disorders (OSFED).

 - Helping families to support their loved one.
 If you are a parent, partner, sibling, other family member or friend supporting someone, we are here for you too.

 - Connecting people affected by eating disorders with others who understand what they are going through, via our befriending service, peer support groups and workshops.